 General Program Description

 The Family Advocacy Program is the congressionally designated program responsible for the prevention of, and response to, child abuse and neglect and domestic abuse/intimate partner violence in military families.
 The Family Advocacy Program works in collaboration with military and civilian medical providers, social service agencies, law enforcement, legal personnel, chaplains, and child and youth programs to provide a coordinated community response.
 The goal of the Family Advocacy Program is to promote the prevention, early identification, reporting and treatment of child and spouse abuse.

 Program services vary by installation and generally include the following:

 Family Advocacy Program prevention, education and outreach services vary by installation and may be offered in coordination with military or civilian partners.
 Contact your installation Military and Family Support Center or Family Advocacy Program for local listings.
 Sample services include the following:

 To learn more about the signs of abuse, steps that can be taken to prevent or stop it and more, connect with Military OneSource.

 Child Abuse and Neglect and Domestic Abuse Information and Reporting

-Child abuse and neglect: If you have concerns about a child's welfare or safety, whether at home or in the care of a Department of Defense child or youth program, find your local Family Advocacy Program under the Installation Contacts tab or contact any of the following:
+Child abuse and neglect: If you have concerns about a child's welfare or safety, whether at home or in the care of a Department of Defense child or youth program, contact the following for assistance:

 Call 911 or law enforcement if you witness abuse or neglect or a child is in imminent danger.

-Domestic abuse: If you or someone you care about needs help, confidential support is available.
-Please contact the following for information, support and assistance:
+Domestic abuse: If you or someone you care about needs help, confidential assistance is available.
+Please contact the following for information, support and services: